orbit/orbit/actors/extensions/json/messages.md

 ====

-The json message serializer is a actor pipeline handler that convert message objects into json.
+The json message serializer is a actor pipeline handler that converts message objects into json.

 Uses
 ---

-The json message serializer is s meant to be used with client connections.
+The json message serializer is meant to be used with client connections.
 One example usage are websocket based connections.

-It can be uses as the cluster communication protocol, tough it imposes limitations to the message payload.
+It can also be used as the cluster communication protocol, tough it imposes limitations to the message payload.

 Features
 ---